 For expert skiers and snowboarders who love getting away from the pistes, lifts, and the crowds, have a look at the off piste section.
 It includes safety considerations, contacts for local guides, information on the relevant guidebooks, and tips on where to buy or rent off piste equipment in Val Thorens.

 There are also descriptions of some of the best off piste itineraries in Val Thorens, the Belleville Valley, and the Three Valleys, with photos and videos.
 These include the Lac du Lou, and the Combe sans Nom in Val Thorens, the Geffriand and the Col de la Fenetre in the Belleville Valley, and the Raffort in Méribel.

-We have the prices for Val Thorens, Belleville, and Three Valley passes.
-See the latest Val Thorens ski pass prices...
+The prices for Val Thorens and 3 Valley ski passes.
+See the latest Val Thorens ski pass prices.